 Send personalized response summaries with Form Publisher

-There you have it: 8 Google Forms hacks to supercharge your surveys in 2023.
+There you have it: 8 Google Forms tricks to supercharge your surveys in 2024.
 All of these methods help tremendously when creating more effective forms faster.

 For sending the response summary to respondents, use Form Publisher.
 It instantly creates a document the moment someone fills out a form.
 You can then send the document as a summary back to the respondent or share it with approvers.